 Digital Literacy and Communication

-The aim of this module is to examine theories of understanding and researching digital literacy.
-The module begins from a social practice view of literacy, which is then used as a lens to critically examine digital literacy in contemporary society, digital media in education and learning, and TESOL.
+The aim of this module is to examine the impact of new digital literacies upon language learning and TESOL.
+The module begins from a social practice view of literacy, which is then used as a lens to critically examine digital literacy in contemporary society, and its role in language education.
 Course participants will also examine methodologies that have been applied to researching language and literacy in digital environments.
 The module equips course participants with the skills needed to practically examine and analyse digital literacy in the lives of people, in institutions, and in wider society.

 People teaching you